 Once you have chosen the annotations desired, you are ready to make the style changes.
 Again, there are three ways to do this:

-Tip 1 – You can set PDF Annotator 4 to automatically fit the text box to the text annotation.
-When the text tool bar is visible, make sure the icon to automatically fit the text box is selected.
+But you can also set PDF Annotator's Auto-Fit option to automatically fit all text boxes immediately after editing.
 When you are done typing your annotation, the text box will shrink to fit right away.

-Tip 2 – You have probably noticed that PDF Annotator 4 uses a default size for the text box when you insert an annotation.
+You have probably noticed that PDF Annotator uses a default size for the text box when you insert an annotation.
 In most cases, this is sufficient.
-If your annotation is longer than the text box, PDF Annotator 4 enlarges the text box to allow a second line of text.
+If your annotation is longer than the text box, PDF Annotator enlarges the text box to allow a second line of text.

-To do this, choose Extras from the standard menu, and click on the Settings option.
-You get the dialog box that allows you to change the way PDF Annotator operates.
-In the TOOLS > Text settings, check the Always use maximal width box under Size text editor.
+To do this, choose Extras, Settings from the PDF Annotator menu.
+In the Tools, Text settings, under Default size for new text boxes, check the Always use maximum width box.
 This will use the maximal width available for the text box.
 To turn off the feature, just uncheck the box.